Departments and Units

 Pickford

 Susan Pickford is head of the English unit.
 She was born in Britain and grew up in Kenya, making Swahili her first foreign language.
 She fully intends to return to it one day.
 In the meantime, she translates from French and German, mainly for museums, cultural institutions and university presses.
 She previously taught at the Sorbonne after graduating from Oxford and completing a PhD in comparative literature at the University of Toulouse.
 Her research focuses on the history and sociology of translators, mainly in the literary sector, often in dialogue with book history.
-She is currently working on a book-length study of literary translators in nineteenth-century France.
-When she is not at work, she enjoys running and reading voraciously.
+She recently completed a book-length study of literary translators in nineteenth-century France.
+When she is not at work, she enjoys sewing, running and reading voraciously.

 James